intel-analytics/ipex-llm/docs/docs/APIGuide/issues.md

 This pages lists the so-far unsupported arguments for specific layers and some known issues.

 ## Unsupported Layer Arguments
-For the following arguments, only the default values are expected and supported.
+For the following arguments, currently only the default values are expected and supported.
 * Constraints (`W_constraint`, `b_constraint`, etc.) are not supported for all layers.
 * `activity_regularizer` is not supported for all layers.
-* For [`Dropout`](https://faroit.github.io/keras-docs/1.2.2/layers/core/#dropout) layer, `noise_shape` is not supported.
+* For [`Dropout`](https://faroit.github.io/keras-docs/1.2.2/layers/core/#dropout), `noise_shape` is not supported.
 * For [`Merge`](https://faroit.github.io/keras-docs/1.2.2/layers/core/#merge) layers, `node_indices`, `tensor_indices`, `output_mask` are not supported. `Lambda/function` as merge mode is not supported.
 * For [`Merge`](https://faroit.github.io/keras-docs/1.2.2/layers/core/#merge) layers with mode `'dot'` or `'cosine'`, only `2D` input with `dot_axes=1` is supported.
 * For [`AtrousConvolution1D`](https://faroit.github.io/keras-docs/1.2.2/layers/convolutional/#atrousconvolution1d), only `bias=True` is supported.